garrandall/popular-music-data/tracks/splish-splash-bobby-darin.md

 Splish splash, yeah

 Mm, splishing and a-splashing, one time
-I was a-splishing and a-splashing, ooh wee
+I was a-splishing and a-splashing, ohwee
 I was a-moving and a-grooving, yeah
 I was a-splishing and a-splashing